fangq/mcx/README.md

 -   native Matlab/Octave support for high usability
 -   flexible JSON interface for future extensions
 -   multi-GPU support
+-   advanced features: photon-replay, photon-sharing, and more

 This software can be used on Windows, Linux and Mac OS.
-MCX is written in C/CUDA and requires an NVIDIA GPU (support for AMD/Intel CPUs/GPUs via ROCm is still under development).
+MCX is written in C/CUDA and requires NVIDIA GPUs (support for AMD/Intel CPUs/GPUs via ROCm is still under development).
 A more portable OpenCL implementation of MCX, i.e. MCXCL, was announced on July, 2012 and supports almost all NVIDIA/AMD/Intel CPU and GPU models.
 If your hardware does not support CUDA, please download MCXCL from the